muratk3n/thirdwave/en/tweets/2020/week24a.md

 ---

-@Rouell3
+"@Rouell3

 Not a single cop at the North East LA protest today.
 Couple thousand of us.
 Entirely peaceful.
-Wonder what did the trick
+Wonder what did the trick"

 ---